taniarascia/taniarascia.com/content/posts/2017-06-27-the-beginning-of-the-next-phase.md

 My idea for a **full course on web development** would be a complete introduction to HTML and CSS, teaching the necessary code to build a finished website with current era design and best practices.

-Anything you would like to see a course on, please let me know in the comments.

 I'm excited to begin this next step in my life's journey!
 No matter what happens, whether I succeed in this venture or fail, I know I'll learn valuable things about myself and continuously grow in the career I love.